potassco/fastlane/doc/content/usage.rst

         strategy,                       # strategy to be used
         {                               # set additional parameters
             "time_limit": 60,           # overall time limit in seconds
-            "relax_rate": 20,           # percentage of solution to be relaxed
         }
     )